CLOVIS-AI/KtMongo/dsl/README.md

 Instances of these classes are usually provided by the driver as part of its functions.

-- [Filter operators][opensavvy.ktmongo.dsl.expr.FilterOperators]
+- [Filter operators][opensavvy.ktmongo.dsl.query.FilterOperators]
-- [Update operators][opensavvy.ktmongo.dsl.expr.UpdateOperators]
+- [Update operators][opensavvy.ktmongo.dsl.query.UpdateOperators]
-- [Upsert operators][opensavvy.ktmongo.dsl.expr.UpsertOperators]
+- [Upsert operators][opensavvy.ktmongo.dsl.query.UpsertOperators]

-To create a custom operator (for example because it isn't part of the library yet), see [AbstractExpression][opensavvy.ktmongo.dsl.expr.common.AbstractExpression].
+To create a custom operator (for example because it isn't part of the library yet), see [AbstractExpression][opensavvy.ktmongo.dsl.query.common.AbstractExpression].

 ## Aggregation DSLs